-A Tasty Sampling of “The Best 23 Miles of Mexican Food” in Tucson, Arizona
+A Tasty Sampling of “America's Best Mexican Food” in Tucson, Arizona

 by Edie Jarolim

 I know I’m not alone in craving Mexican food at all hours of the day.
 Happily, I live in a city with a huge concentration of excellent, authentic restaurants to satisfy these cravings—and I have a flexible work schedule.
 Many variables go into the complex algorithm that determines my dining choice for any given meal, but among the most important are my circadian—and social—rhythms.

 I’m a morning person, for example.
 That means I’m most productive in the early hours; it does not mean that I want to chat with you at 7 a.m.
 So I’m a regular at the drive-through window of Mexican restaurant El Saguarito, in lower midtown, where I invariably order a breakfast burrito of nopalitos Colorado with eggs, which comes with beans and chips.
 When I get home and unwrap the tight paper, I spend a moment inhaling the warm, rich aroma of the piquant Colorado sauce—the color comes from red chiles, not tomatoes—before taking the first savory bite.

 El Saguarito’s food is made without lard, and nopalitos (strips of tender young pads of prickly pear cactus) are loaded with antioxidants, so I’m convinced that this is a healthy way to start the day…if, that is, I can resist the traditional Mexican tortilla chips, made on the premises.